eugenesvk/bypass-paywalls-chrome-clean/README.md

 ### Sites with limited number of free articles
 The free article limit can normally be bypassed by removing cookies for the site.
-Click on the BPC-icon and then 'clear cookies'-button in the popup (for unsupported sites grant permission for domain).
+Click on the BPC-icon and then *clear cookies*-button in the popup (for unsupported sites grant permission for domain).
 If removing the cookies works you can also add the site as a custom site.

 ### New site requests